Step-by-Step Guide

 1

-In your Lovable project, click on Settings (gear icon ⚙️) in the top right corner.
+In your Lovable project, click on Cloud (cloud icon ) on the top.

 2